TID-Lab/aggie/README.md

 ### Logging
   Set various logging options in `logger` section:

   - `console` section is for console logging.
-For various options, see [winston](see https://github.com/flatiron/winston#working-with-transports)
+For various options, see [winston](see https://github.com/winstonjs/winston#transports)
   - `file` section is for file logging.
-For various options, see [winston](see https://github.com/flatiron/winston#working-with-transports)
+For various options, see [winston](see https://github.com/winstonjs/winston#transports)
   - `SES` section is for email notifications.
-For various options, see [winston-amazon-ses](see https://www.npmjs.com/package/winston-amazon-ses).
       - Set appropriate AWS key and secret values.
       - Set `to` and `from` email ids.
 Make sure `from` has been authorised in your Amazon SES configuration.
   - **DO NOT** set `level` to *debug*.
 Recommended value is *error*.